 The Fabric menu provides access to the following menus:

-Blocking Configure the FortiGate settings for FortiDeceptor integration.
-Fabric Status Display the status of blocked IP addresses.
+FortiGate Integration Configure the FortiGate settings for FortiDeceptor integration.
+Quarantine Status Display the status of blocked IP addresses.
+IOC Export Export the IOC file in CSV format for a specified time period.

 Blocking